raptisv/Time.Series.Anomaly.Detection/README.md

 ![alt text](https://github.com/raptisv/Time.Series.Anomaly.Detection/blob/main/Graylog2Grafana.Web/wwwroot/img/Graylog2Grafana_2.png "")

 # Anomaly detection
-Anomaly/spike detection is executed in the background.
+Anomaly/spike detection is executed in the background, everytime the queries refresh their data.
 We usually care about realtime data, that is why **it will produce an alert only if an anomaly was detected in the last minute**.

+> The library used for anomaly detection is ML.NET.
+You wil find and excellent guide of how to start with ML.NET time series in this [documentation](https://docs.microsoft.com/en-us/dotnet/machine-learning/tutorials/phone-calls-anomaly-detection).

 In order to see the spikes detected in Grafana, we have to setup **Dashboard annotations**.
 Go to the `Dashboard settings` and add a new `Annotation query` with the following settings